versroot/itu-sdse-project/README.md

 You are given the following material:
 - Python monolith (see `notebooks` folder)
 - Raw input data (see `notebooks/artifacts` folder)
-- GitHub action to test model inference (LASSE WHERE)
+- GitHub action to test model inference (see [`model-validator`](https://github.com/lasselundstenjensen/itu-sdse-project-model-validator) action)

 ## Outputs